gyk4j/moszolo/README.md

-# o2010s
+# moszolo
 PowerShell script to download the free
 [Microsoft Office Starter 2010][msoffice-starter-2010] as a locally-cached copy for reuse or archival.
+In a way, it is analogous to the [Media Creation Tool][media-creation-tool] for Windows.

 Created after watching
 [CyberCPU Tech: How To Get Legit Microsoft Office For Free][cybercpu] :tv: